4d/docs/website/translated_docs/es/ServerWindow/maintenance.md

 ---

 The **Maintenance** page of the 4D Server Administration window provides information concerning the current operation of the application.
-It also provides access to basic maintenance functions:
+También ofrece acceso a las funciones básicas de mantenimiento:

 ![](assets/en/Admin/server-maintenance.png)